Work samples

 'Persephone in the Underworld' Mixed media 40”x30”

 Persephone is part of my reimagining of Greek goddesses as contemporary women and how the stories of the women in these ancient myths are still completely relevant today, over 3000 years after they were written.
 Women in ancient Greece struggled with a patriarchal society that has changed little in the arch of history.
 The women in these stories had their hearts broken by unfaithful men, were denied choices, were forced into marriages against their will, lusted after by men in power, and endured any number of hardships that are still familiar to women today.
-The fierceness of these mythical women, as they’ve negotiated their way in a male dominated society and reclaimed their power despite their society's attempts to rob them of agency, is an archetypal reflection of women’s narratives in Western culture for millennia.
+The fierceness of these mythical women, as they’ve negotiated their way in a male dominated society and reclaimed their power despite their society's attempts to rob them of agency, is an archetypal reflection of women’s narratives for millennia.
 It feels especially relevant to me at this moment in history.

 • Athena